When you first purchase a chinchilla, you may be wondering, are chinchilla’s affectionate?

 Are chinchillas affectionate?

-I know some of you may already own a chinchilla and it’s been a few weeks, and maybe you are confused as to why your chinchilla isn’t showing much love.
+I know some of you may already own a chinchilla and it’s been a few weeks.

 This is a completely normal chinchilla behavior to display.